robalexclark/SilveR/README.md

 # SilveR

-SilveR is a cross platform (Windows, Linux & macOS) statistical analysis system with the UI written in .net core (currently 3.1.x), hosted in an Electron shell using Electron.net, local data storage in SQLLite and the statistical analysis performed in R 3.6.3.
+SilveR is a cross platform (Windows, Linux & macOS) statistical analysis system with the UI written in .net core (currently 6.0.x), hosted in an Electron shell using Electron.net, local data storage in SQLLite and the statistical analysis performed in R 4.1.2.

 ### Branded as InVivoStat

-The SilveR project is currently branded as InVivoStat as it is the cross platform replacement for the winforms version of the InVivoStat system (hosted at http://invivostat.co.uk/).
+The SilveR project is currently branded as the pharmaceutical statistical analysis system known as InVivoStat and hosted at http://invivostat.co.uk/.
 However, the statistical analyses in this system are applicable to non-pharmaceutical studies.
 The system is designed so that the branding can be easily changed.

 ## Getting Started

 Clone the project, open in Visual Studio, optionally run the tests, and then debug or publish.
-The repo contains a stripped down version of R 3.6.3 for windows so that it should produce analyses straight away (linux and mac need to install their own).
+The repo contains a stripped down version of R 4.1.2 for windows so that it should produce analyses straight away (linux and mac need to install their own).
 You can always point the system at your own R setup (YMMV!)

 ### Current Build